Onward, Upward, and Sometimes Upside Down

 Laura Karlin

-Laura Karlin is the Founder and Artistic Director of Invertigo Dance Theatre, a teacher, choreographer, and movement activist.
+Laura Karlin is the Founder, former Artistic Director, and now member of the Curatorial Council of Invertigo Dance Theatre, a teacher, choreographer, and movement activist.
 Since establishing Invertigo in 2007, Laura has created over 40 pieces for the company, including eight full evening-length works.
 Her work for Invertigo has been presented at venues including the Dorothy Chandler Pavilion, Ford Amphitheatre, Los Angeles Theatre Center, Broad Stage, and LACMA.
 Her work is supported by Bloomberg Philanthropies, the California Arts Council, LA County Arts Commission, and the New England Foundation for the Arts.
 Laura graduated from Cornell University with a dual degree in Choreography/Production and Pre-Law/LGBTQ Civil Rights.
 In London, she choreographed for and performed with Synergy Dance Theatre, Snapdragon Dance and the prestigious Resolution!
 Festival.
 Laura has also been commissioned by LA Contemporary Dance Company, Celebrate Dance, and the Southern California Dance Invitational.
 She has been a guest artist and teacher at Loyola Marymount University, Santa Monica College, Pierce College, La Companyia in Barcelona, and University California, Santa Barbara.
 Additionally, she has established ongoing partnerships with other non-profit arts organizations in LA, including choreographing for and performing alongside the Independent Shakespeare Company for ten summers.
 When she isn’t in the Invertigo office or rehearsal room, Laura can be found teaching Invert/ED and Dancing Through Parkinson’s classes, practicing sustainable gardening in her home, or in the world camping and traveling.

 Fiona Karlin